rust-lang/rfcs/text/0000-convert-id.md

 ### Using `identity` to concatenate an iterator of iterators

-We use the identity function to perform a monadic join on iterators, in the example below.
-In other words we are concatenating an iterator of iterators into a single iterator,
+We can use the identity function to concatenate an iterator of iterators into a single iterator.

 ```rust
 let vec_vec = vec![vec![1, 3, 4], vec![5, 6]];